jpvelez/edifice/README.md

 Edifice Maps
 ===================

+Simple website showcasing maps of Chicago's built environment, made with building data from Edifice db.

-[TileMill](http://mapbox.com/tilemill/) projects for maps we designed for the Reinventing Chicago Hackathon October 6-8 in Chicago.
+We designed the maps using [TileMill](http://mapbox.com/tilemill/) for the Reinventing Chicago Hackathon, October 6-8 2012 in Chicago.

-The maps were made using data from Edifice, a database of Chicago's built environment we're assembling.

-We stole the [site template](http://mapbox.com/reinventgreen/) and map styles from the wonderful folks at [Mapbox.](http://mapbox.com/).
+We borrowed the [site template](http://mapbox.com/reinventgreen/) and map styles from the wonderful folks at [Mapbox.](http://mapbox.com/).

+Our tilemill projects are in `maps/`:

 ## Buildings areas